aerogear/offix/docs/datastore/edits.md

 ### Save Or Update

-DataStore provides a `saveOrUpdate` method to use for upserts.
+The DataStore provides a `saveOrUpdate` method to use for upserts.
-If the primary key(in this case an `id`) is provided, DataStore will try to update the existing document if it exists, if it does not exist or no primary key was provided, DataStore saves the data as a new document.
+If the primary key(in this case an `id`) is provided, the DataStore will try to update the existing document if it exists, if it does not exist or no primary key was provided, the DataStore saves the data as a new document.

 ```typescript
 TaskModel.saveOrUpdate({